 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision Pupil voice is represented in all aspects of school life as well as in School Council and through our Rights Respecting School work (RRS).
+Additional, targeted support and provision Specialist, individualised support and provision Ů Pupil voice is represented in all aspects of school life as well as in School Council and through our Rights Respecting School work (RRS, in our combined School Community Group.
 The views and opinions of all pupils are valued.
 (United Nations Convention on the Rights of the Child (UNCRC) Article 12).
 Pupil Conferencing takes place every Half Term.
 Each class has representatives that form our School Council and RRS Group; they meet on a weekly basis and represent the views of all pupils in their class.
 Weekly PSHE sessions include class discussions.
 Whole School Assemblies focus on key values, Mental Health and 'Protective Behaviours' (thoughts, feelings, and behaviours) links are made to the UNCRC.
 Annual pupil visioning event allows pupils to further express their views and visions.
 Talk Partner/ group work during lessons.
-Pupils' self-assess their learning in each core lesson.
-Pupils' respond to 'next step' comments and stickers in their learning books, 'RnR'.
+Pupils' respond to 'next step' comments and 'extra challenge tasks' in their learning books.
 Pupils with special educational needs and disabilities are included in pupil conferencing groups.
 Additional provision is reviewed and developed in response to pupil progress and pupils' views.
-'Time To Think' sheets and discussions encourage pupils to reflect on their behaviour.
+'Time To Think' sheets and restorative discussions encourage pupils to reflect on their behaviour.
 'Draw and Talk' sessions enable pupils, who are having difficulties, to express their emotions.
 Alternative space offered at lunch time for children to elect to do inside activities such as mindfulness colouring and Lego.
 Individual support is responsive to the views of pupils.
 Pupils' views are an integral part of TAC (Team Around the Child) and Early Support meetings.
 Pupils complete a 'pupil's views' sheet for SEND review meetings.
-Pupil Passports provide overview of pupils' needs.
 Family Support Workers (FSW), Social Workers and Therapists meet with pupils in school.
 Our Educational Psychologist delivers bespoke pieces of 1-1 work with pupils and their families.